Still relevant!?

 October 4, 2025

-This weekend we approach the twentieth century with the eighth event in our Geloof in Mokum series.
-Dr Johan Snel will hep us focus on Abraham Kuyper’s profound influence on both Amsterdam and the Netherlands starting in the nineteenth century and climaxing in the twentieth.
+This weekend we approach the twentieth century with the eighth of nine events in our Geloof in Mokum series.

 Idolatry

-Kuyper thus helps us understand our current social and political malaise – whether in a polarised America, a populist Europe or a besieged Ukraine seeking it own transformation.
-He also offers a vision for a way out in social pluralism.
+Kuyper thus offers an analysis of our current social and political malaise – whether in a polarised America, a populist Europe or a besieged Ukraine seeking its own identity and transformation.
+He also offers a way forward in social pluralism.
+Diversity and pluralism was to be seen in all aspects of God’s creation and should not be feared or squelched by uniformity.
 Government’s responsibility was to promote justice for all, not just for the political stream that happened to be in power.

-Kuyper opposed statism, the centralising tendency of modern states to take over education, welfare, or religion.
+Kuyper resisted liberal individualism, the idea that society was simply a collection of free individuals with the state as referee.
+He saw individuals as embedded in communities with unique responsibilities.
+He opposed statism, the centralising tendency of modern states to take over education, welfare, or religion.
 He also resisted theocracy or ecclesiocracy, the notion that the church should control all of public life, as not respecting freedom of conscience and belief.

 Pillarisation

-Human society was made up of different ‘spheres’ or domains of life—such as family, church, school, business, science, and the state.
+Human society was made up of different ‘spheres’ or domains of life—such as family, church, school, business, science, media and the state.
 Each sphere had its own God-given purpose, authority, and norms, independent from other spheres.
 No single sphere, not even the state, has the right to dominate or absorb the functions of another.
 This principle protected pluralism in society—a recognition of diverse institutions, communities, and ways of life.

 P.S.
 Dr Snel will lead a 3km walk through a number of Kuyper-related locations in Amsterdam, prior to Sunday’s event which begins at 15.30 in the Keizersgrachtkerk, Keizersgracht 566.
 The 90-minute walk starts outside the main entrance to the Nieuwe Kerk on the Dam at 13.30.
+All are welcome – but note: the walk and the talk are both only in Dutch.

 Till next week,